andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - Recipient public key
 - Amount of funds

+### Creating and submitting the transaction

+When we need to transfer funds, a well-formed and valid transaction must be created.
+The sender only needs to specify his wallet public key, the recipient public key and the amout to be transfered.
+A well-formed and valid transaction will be created and returned to the sender to be then submitted.

 ### Transaction validation

-Before a transaction is submitted to the global transaction pool, the following validations are performed:
+When a transaction is received, before it is submitted to the `global transaction pool`, the following validations are performed:
 - Check if the transaction signature is valid (using the sender public key).
 - Validate the sender and recipients wallets exist.
 - Validate if the inputs belong to the sender.